amlcloud/screen-autotest/README.md

 ## Step 1: Prerequisites
 Make sure you have Node.js installed on your machine.
 Cypress requires Node.js version 14 or above.
-You can check your Node.js version by running the command
+You can check your Node.js version by running the command in your terminal
 ```
-node -v in your terminal.
+node -v
 ```
 ## Step 2: Create a new project
 Create a new directory for your project and navigate to it in your terminal.